Put Together

 Sounds counterintuitive but: thin long-sleeve tops (Uniqlo AIRism UV-cut) actually keep you cooler in direct sun and protect from monsoon UV that still penetrates clouds.

-4. Brown Leather Flat Sandals
+4. Black Crossover Flat Sandals

 04